HalcyonLegion/Module-11-Challenge-Professional-README-Generator/README.md

 This generator works in the commandline, therefore allowing for quick and easy README generation

 ## Installation
-Please visit this URL to see how the Application looks now: https://halcyonlegion.github.io/Module-11-Challenge-Professional-README-Generator/
+Please visit this URL for a Walkthrough Guide of the Application: https://drive.google.com/uc?id=1Ly68cxhz9nBlDKuvzkT43Zw7wUAbdZqL&export=download

 ## Usage